Drugs for Hepatitis B

 • Current therapy of chronic hepatitis B has limited long-term efficacy.
 Thus, careful balance of patient age, severity of liver disease, likelihood of response, and potential adverse events and complications is needed before treatment is initiated.

-• The first-line drugs recommended for treatment of hepatitis B are pegIFN, entecavir or tenofovir.
+• The ?rst-line drugs recommended for treatment of hepatitis B are pegIFN, entecavir or tenofovir.
 In view of the high rate of drug resistance during long-term treatment, lamivudine and telbivudine are not preferred.
-Since adefovir is less potent than other NA and is associated with increasing rate of antiviral resistance after the first year of therapy, it is best utilized as a second line drug in treatment-naive patients.
+Since adefovir is less potent than other NA and is associated with increasing rate of antiviral resistance after the ?rst year of therapy, it is best utilized as a second line drug in treatment-naive patients.

 • The advantages of IFN- include a finite duration of treatment, more durable response, and the lack of resistant mutants.
 The disadvantages of IFN- are the costs and side effects.